-Finally, you will reach a moment of realization based on years of experience, where it’s possible for your client’s budget and your creative output to be mutually beneficial and exist together.
+After some time, you will reach a moment of realization based on years of experience.
+Hopefully that’s when you realize it’s possible for your client’s budget and your creative output to mutually exist together.

 Only when the artist comes to terms with how creativity and commerce can work together for all involved on a continual basis, does it finally make sense.

-(Photo circa 1904: Great Grandfather, John Wells, and Grandfather, Charles William Wells, in Missouri)
+(Photo circa 1904: Great Grandfather, John Siegal Wells, and Grandfather, Charles William Wells, in Missouri)

 For Perspective – Here’s some of my family history on my father’s side (UPDATED):